-How to Do this Thanksgiving Scavenger Hunt
+How to Do A Thanksgiving Scavenger Hunt

 One of my favorite things about scavenger hunts is that as long as you have the clues (and you do – I made them for you!), they are super easy to setup!

-1 – Print and cut the downloadable scavenger hunt clues.
+1 – Print and cut the clues